How to Maintain Your PMI-ACP® Certification

 Staying active in the Agile project management profession is another way to earn PDUs.
 You can use your experience as a certified Agile project manager to mentor others and contribute to the field.

-As a PMI-ACP, you’ve likely learned a lot about what it takes to successfully manage projects using Agile methodologies.
+As a PMI-ACP certification holder, you’ve likely learned a lot about what it takes to successfully manage projects using Agile methodologies.
 You can use that knowledge to help others who may want to hone their own skills or are facing challenges that you have faced in the past.
 And, engaging in the project management community can also help you build your reputation as a thought leader in the industry.

 There are a few activities that you can engage in to earn your giving back PDUs.